 Make sure your words are properly spaced out.
 Don’t squeeze in ten words in the same line.
-Examinar will find it difficult to read such overlapped words.
+Examiner will find it difficult to read such overlapped words.
 This may cause a fall in your grades.
 Your paper should look neat and clean.
 Try to write the answers in points.
 Avoid bunching all sentences together.
 Leave at least two lines before and after each question.
 Doing this will also help you later, when you feel you want to add something to your answer.
-This will prevent you making a mess of your answer script.
+This will prevent you making your answer script messy.

 8. Don’t panic

 It’s not always obvious for you to know everything.
 There may be some questions which you find beyond your knowledge.
-At such times, don’t panic or be afraid.
+At such times, do not panic or be afraid.
 Because this can affect your brain badly making it blank.
-This way you won’t be even able to answer those questions which you knew quite well.
-Think wisely.
-Be calm and focused.
+This way you won’t be even able to answer those questions which you knew initially.
+Think wisely, be calm and focused.
 You will have plenty of time to think and frame the answers to all questions.
 All you need is to act sensibly to keep yourself boosted up with full confidence.